Homepage > Journal > Which OCR for invoices? We test ABBYY FlexiCapture

 Invoice scanning: invoice numbers, i.e., integration with OCR

-ABBYY FlexiCapture did not always detect invoice numbers the first time.
-But after indicating where the invoice number was on the document, FlexiCapture succeeded with no problems.
-On 35 documents the program achieved a score of 90% on the second attempt.
+ABBYY FlexiCapture did not consistently detect invoice numbers the first time.
+However, after indicating where the invoice number was on the document, FlexiCapture succeeded with no problems.
+On 35 documents, the program scored 90% on the second attempt.

-Only in 10% of cases the AI could not be trained properly.
+Only in 10% of cases the AI could not be adequately trained.
 This is probably related to having a small amount of training data to work with.

 A tablet, notebook, pen, keyboard and a phone on a desk